MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 the address in question.

 Caches are such a good idea that modern CPUs have two of them.
-The first level or L1 cache is always inside the CPU and usually feeds decoded instructions into the CPU’s execution engine.
+The first level or **L1 cache** is always inside the CPU and usually feeds decoded instructions into the CPU’s execution engine.
 Most chips have a second L1 cache for very heavily used data words.
 The L1 caches are typically 16 KB each.
-In addition, there is often a second cache, called the L2 cache, that holds several megabytes of recently used memory words.
+In addition, there is often a second cache, called the **L2 cache**, that holds several megabytes of recently used memory words.
 The difference between the L1 and L2 caches lies in the timing.
 Access to the L1 cache is done without any delay, whereas access to the L2 cache involves a delay of one or two clock cycles.